 - Never dump anything down a storm drain – trash, oil, or chemicals!
 If you have hazardous wastes to dispose of, visit DEQ’s page on Household Hazardous Waste.
 Also keep leaves and debris from clogging storm drains.

 - Decrease the amount of water running off your lawn or roof.
-There are a number of low-impact development strategies that can be put to work (Not sure what low-impact development is?
-Click here.).
+There are a number of low-impact development strategies that can be put to work.
 Strategies include green roofs, rainwater harvesting, bioswales, pervious parking lots and driveways, and rain gardens.

 - Avoid using water for cleaning streets, sidewalks, and driveways whenever possible.
 You can use a broom to sweep debris free instead.

-- Wash your car at an Ecobiz certified car wash, or on your lawn.
+- Wash your car at an eco car wash, or on your lawn.
 Avoid washing it in the driveway or in the street, where the soap suds flow directly into storm drains.
 Also take your car to the mechanic regularly, and have any fluid leaks repaired.

 - Pick up after your pet!
 Urban areas boast populations of pets that are higher than what they would be in nature.
 All of that poop adds up, and having bacteria and fecal matter wash untreated into our creeks makes water unhealthy for humans and aquatic life.